 - Shampoos: Some vets will send home a specific shampoo to treat your dog´s bacterial infection.
 If you cannot take your dog to the vet, you can try using one of the anti-bacterial shampoos, and they work a lot better if the hair is clipped over the infected area and the shampoo is left on for at least 15 minutes at each bathing.

-- Epsom salt: The infection might be deep so there is no guarantee that they are going to work, and your dog will need to be bathed regularly for at least 2 months.
-A deep infection can sometimes be treated by soaking with espom salt (use 2 tablespoons for each liter of warm water).
+- Epsom salt: The infection might be deep so there is no guarantee that they are going to work, and your dog will need to be bathed regularly for at least two months.
+A deep infection can sometimes be treated by soaking with Epsom salt (use two tablespoons for each liter of warm water).

 - Staphage lysate injections: These injections only work in about 1/3 of the dogs, but, if your dog has not responded to antibiotics and shampoos, it is worth giving it a try.

 If this condition persists, and all of those traditional methods listed above do not work, you should consider some alternative therapies to clear up your dog's skin.
-If you want to try some holistic therapies, try:
+If you want to try some holistic therapies, consider these options.

 - Offer fatty acids.
 In addition to the diet, the dog is probably deficient in fatty acids and would benefit from a supplement like salmon oil.

 - Use soothing shampoos.
 Use a shampoo that is not just going to kill the bacteria, but actually soothe and improve the coat.
 An oatmeal shampoo is a good option unless you are dealing with a yeast infection.

 - Consider holistic methods.
 To treat allergies, some holistic veterinarians will prescribe herbal remedies.
 Locally grown raw honey (that contains the flower pollen your dog is allergic to) helps in some cases.

 - Consult a homeopathic practitioner.
 Homeopathic medications might provide relief and clear up the skin.

 Coconut Oil for a Dog’s Skin